O Say Can You See: The Greatest Patriotic Super Heroes of All-Time

 Every installment of I Love Ya But You’re Strange I spotlight strange but ultimately endearing comic stories.
 Here is the archive of all the installments of this feature.
 Feel free to e-mail me at email@example.com if you have a suggestion for a future installment!

-Today we look at the time that Darkseid, lord of Apokolips, was mugged by a pair of punks in an alley!
+Edited to add: With the Darkseid War beginning, I thought it’d be nice to take another look at the time that Darkseid, lord of Apokolips, was mugged by a pair of punks in an alley!

 DC released three Super Powers mini-series to tie in with the Super Powers line of toys.
 The first two were drawn by Jack Kirby (as part of an attempt by DC to help honor Kirby with some well-deserved cash).
 At the end of the second one, Darkseid had been severely weakened.